bluefireteam/audioplayers/feature_parity_table.md

 ## Note on Linux Support

-Our main goal in the current roadmap is to support Linux.
 This is the current status of Desktop for us:

 * [DONE] Add platform interface, refactor API so native implementations are cleaner
 * [DONE] Federate plugin and provide structure to add multi-platform support
 * [DONE] Add macOS support through Darwin (existing)
 * [DONE] (thanks @azchohfi) Add Windows support
-* [IN PROGRESS] Add Linux support
+* [DONE] Add Linux support

-If you would like to assist us on this final step, please reach our on our [Discord](https://discord.gg/pxrBmy4) server so we can coordinate efforts.
+If you would like to assist us on implementing further steps, please reach our on our [Discord](https://discord.gg/pxrBmy4) server so we can coordinate efforts.

 ## Note on Android Support